CarlosLRamirez/terraform-beginner-bootcamp-2023/journal/week1.md

 ├── variables.tf         # store the structure of input variables
 ├── providers.tf         # defined required providers and their configuration
 ├── outputs.tf           # stores our outputs
-├── terraform-tfvars     # the data of variables we want to load into our terraform projects └── README.md            # required for root modules
+├── terraform.tfvars     # the data of variables we want to load into our terraform projects └── README.md            # required for root modules
 ```